dvd25/capstone-app-frontend/README.md

      your default browser should automatically open to localhost:3000

     - Clone the back end application to your local: https://github.com/dvd25/Capstone-Backend
-    - In the project directory, run npm start
+    - Follow the instructions in the backend repository.

 The app and its functionality should be ready to use.